-I do my absolute best to respond to every comment, even those that do not ask a specific question.
+In my Neil Patel blog, I do my absolute best to respond to every comment, even those that do not ask a specific question.
 Even after a post is published, it’s important to continue to provide quality content.
 Answering comments allows you to add more value, while gaining the trust of your audience.

 Broaden your scope to keep your content calendar full and to avoid boring your audience.

-13. Search Engine Watch – Multi-Author Approach
+10. Search Engine Watch – Success Focus: Use a Multi-Author Approach

 In the early days of your blog, before it gains traction, you may be the only writer.
 There is nothing wrong with that.
 Heck, this strategy can generate results even after you hit it big.

-The benefits of a multi-author approach are varied, including the ability to publish more content, unique viewpoints and the option to leverage the audience of each writer.
+The benefits of a multi-author approach are varied, including the ability to publish more content, unique viewpoints, and the option to leverage the audience of each writer.

-14. Brian Solis – An Authoritative Voice
+11. Brian Solis – Success Focus: An Authoritative Voice

 Authority is something that is earned, not given.
 There are things you can do to speed up your growth, such as proving your authority in each post you publish, just as there’s more than one marketing strategy out there that might work well specifically for you.